ethanbosworth/Bank-time-series-analysis/README.md

 1) Download 4 time series data from Yahoo!
 Finance
 2) Analyse completeness of data
-    Missing values etc
+    (Missing values etc)
 3) Preprocess the data
-    fill the missed values by previous value convert to log normalised data
+    (fill the missed values by previous value, convert to log normalised data)
 4) Bottom up segmentation
-    apply bottom up segmentation to the log normalised data
+    (apply bottom up segmentation to the log normalised data)
 5) predict using linear regression
 6) predict using adaline